-You can easily make this kind of virtual meeting ice breaker via the image choice slide type on AhaSlides.
+You can easily make this kind of Zoom meeting ice breaker via the image choice slide-type on AhaSlides.
 Simply fill out 3 – 10 image options, either by uploading them from your computer or choosing from the integrated image and GIF libraries.
-In the settings, untick the box labelled ‘this question has correct answer(s)’ and you’re good to go.
+In the settings, untick the box labelled ‘this question has the correct answer(s)’ and you’re good to go.

 Another simple one here.
-Where Are You From? lets everyone have their say about their hometown or where they’re living right now.
+Hello, from….
+Let everyone have their say about their hometown or where they’re living right now.

 Doing this gives everyone a bit of background knowledge about their co-workers and gives them a chance to connect through common geography (“you’re from Glasgow?
-That’s where I’m living now!”).
+I was recently mugged there!”).
 It’s great for injecting a sense of instant togetherness into your meeting.

 On AhaSlides, you can choose a word cloud slide type for this ice breaker.
 After you propose the question, participants will put forward their answers on their devices.
 The size of the answer shown in the word cloud depends on how many people wrote that answer, giving your team a better sense of where everyone’s coming from.